 of Humanities & Social Sciences > Criminal Justice

-The purpose of Dallas Baptist University is to provide Christ-centered
+The mission of Dallas Baptist University is to provide Christ-centered

 quality higher education in the arts, sciences, and professional

 studies at both the undergraduate and graduate levels to traditional

 age and adult students in order to produce servant leaders

 who have the ability to integrate faith and learning through

 Building a great Christian university that is pleasing to God by producing Christ-centered servant leaders who are transforming the

 Criminal Justice is the study of crime and

 of the agencies concerned with its prevention and control.